bbauska/JS-Programs/README.md

 dayOfYear(new Date()); // Result: 272
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-7">7.
-Capitalise a String</h2>
+Capitalize a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Javascript doesn't have an inbuilt capitalise function, so we can use the
+<p>Javascript doesn't have an inbuilt capitalize function, so we can use the
 following code for the purpose.</p>

 <pre>